akshaygulabrao/lidar-slam/README.md

 Currently, the first algorithm being tested is [Point LIO](https://github.com/hku-mars/Point-LIO).
 The issue I'm currently facing is that the algorithm is implemented as a ROS-Noetic package which depends on Ubuntu 20.04.
 Creating a Dockerfile enhances the reproducibility of this algorithm.

 Foxglove Studio published a useful article on this issue [Installing ROS1 on macOS with Docker](https://foxglove.dev/blog/installing-ros1-on-macos-with-docker).
+DO NOT try to wrap this into a docker-compose.
+I have wasted ~30 hours on this and ran into issues with keeping the containers running.
+You can look into the commit history to see my last attempts.

 ## Visualizing Ground Truth Data
 A LIDAR streams (x,y,z,r) egocentric measurements.
 An IMU streams acceleration in (x,y,z) egocentric.
 By pairing both together, it is possible to generate accurate voxels of the surrounding area.